-North Loop Trail Professional Review and Guide
+North Loop Trail Professional Guide

 "This trail is actually the northern loop of the Conecuh Trail.
 The loop provides 12 miles of easy walking that can be completed in one day.
 The path winds in and out of open forests and sections of dense, shady tree cover.
 You're likely to see plenty of wildlife.
 Eastern wild turkeys dart from the brush, and hawks sail overhead.
 Along the loop, away from campgrounds, there's a better chance of seeing an alligator—assuming you want to.